-In fiscal year ending June 30, 2021, the overall equity increased from \$77,303,218 to \$77,915,860.
-This net increase is primarily due to fee income related to new multifamily loan closings, combined with overall lesser provisions to the allowances for insurance losses.
-In fiscal year ending in June 30, 2022 the overall equity further increased to \$78,610,400 from last fiscal year's \$77,915,860.
+During the fiscal year ending June 30, 2022, the overall equity increased from \$77,915,860 to \$78,610,399.
 The net increase is primarily due to premiums and fees from new multifamily loan closings during the year and slightly higher interest income on fund reserves, offset by the slightly higher allowance for insurance losses on account of the increasing loan balances as the multifamily loans are progressively drawn.
-MHF's interest earnings on fund reserves has started to improve in the latter part of fiscal year 2022 since it last dropped in year 2020 due to economic conditions related to the COVID-19 pandemic in the last two previous years.
+During the six-month period ending December 31, 2022 the overall equity increased to \$79,748,305 mostly attributable to higher interest income on fund reserves.
+MHF's interest earnings on fund reserves began to improve in the latter part of fiscal year 2022 due to the rise in interest rates in the current economic climate.